 This Explanatory Supplement is intended to amplify specific sections of the Interlibrary Loan Code for the United States, providing fuller explanation and specific examples for text that is intentionally general and prescriptive.
 Topical headings refer to the equivalent sections in the Code.
 Libraries are expected to comply with the Code, using this Supplement as a source for general direction.

 This interlibrary loan code describes the responsibilities of libraries to each other when requesting material for users.
-Increasingly libraries are allowing users to request material directly from suppliers.
-This code makes provision for direct patron requesting and at the same time affirms the responsibility of the patron's library for the safety and return of the borrowed material, or for paying the cost of a non-returnable item sent directly to the patron.
+Technology has expanded access options beyond traditional library-to-library transactions, including unmediated requests and direct-to-user delivery.
+This code makes provision for such options while at the same time affirming the responsibility of the patron's library for the safety and return of the borrowed material, or for paying the cost of a non-returnable item sent directly to the patron.

-Technology has expanded access options beyond traditional library-to-library transactions.
-Unmediated requests, direct-to-user delivery, purchase-on-demand options, and increasing full-text availability are exciting developments in resource sharing.
-At present, the Interlibrary Loan Code reflects established practices.
-However, libraries and other information centers are encouraged to explore and use non-traditional means where available to ensure maximum accessibility and convenience for users.
+The Interlibrary Loan Code reflects established practices.
+However, libraries and other information centers are encouraged to explore and use non-traditional means when available to ensure maximum accessibility and convenience for users.

-The Interlibrary Code for the United States covers transactions between two libraries.
+In this code, “Interlibrary Loan” refers to transactions between two libraries.
 Transactions between libraries and commercial document suppliers or library fee-based services are contractual arrangements beyond the scope of these guidelines.

 The terms "requesting library" and "supplying library" are used in preference to "borrowing" and "lending" to cover the exchange of copies as well as loans.

-The conduct of international interlibrary loan is regulated by the rules set forth in the IFLA document International Lending: Principles and Guidelines for Procedure.
-2
+The conduct of international interlibrary loan is regulated by the rules set forth in the International Federation of Library Associations and Institutions’ (IFLA) document “International Resource Sharing and Document Delivery: Principles and Guidelines for Procedure (2009).”

-4. Responsibilities of the Requesting Library
+4.0 Responsibilities of the Requesting Library